 Exhibition — 25 Jul 2020 until 21 Mar 2021

-Starting this summer, the Stedelijk presents an extensive selection of design from its world-class collection.
+The Stedelijk presents an extensive selection of design from its world-class collection.
 The show features over 300 objects that over the past 125 years—were landmarks of design innovation and excellence.
 Visitors are invited to explore design history, from a Thonet bench, one of the oldest pieces in the collection, to acclaimed designs by the Wiener Werkstätte, the Amsterdam School, Scandinavian design, the advent of plastics in the ‘60s, the colourful Italian Memphis designs of the ‘80s, and the successful school of Dutch design, which emerged in the ‘90s.

 Would you like to visit From Thonet to Dutch Design?
 Follow the routes that have been marked out in the museum.
 The galleries are large enough for you to move about freely.
 Please stay 1.5 metres away from other visitors in the exhibition spaces and follow the instructions of museum staff and volunteers when given

 Prepare your visit and read the info below.

 Well-known names and surprises

 The show spotlights work by renowned and ground-breaking designers such as Michael Thonet, Gerrit Rietveld, Charlotte Perriand, Verner Panton, Ettore Sottsass, Hella Jongerius, Marcel Wanders, and Patrick Jouin.
 Also highlighted are current topics such as sustainability and the impact of the corona crisis on the Dutch design world.
 And there’s a treat in store… you may sit on certain pieces of furniture, like Richard Hutten’s Crossing Italy sofa.

 Curator Ingeborg de Roode also chose to include relatively unknown gems by celebrated designers: